7 killed in Ukraine's Kherson region, including a 23-day-old baby girl | Law-Order

 Seven people – including a 23-day-old baby girl – were killed in Russian shelling in Ukraine's southern Kherson region on Sunday, the country's Internal Affairs Ministry said.

+Two men were killed in the neighbouring village of Stanislav, where a woman was also wounded.

-The attack on Kherson province followed Ukrainian Deputy Defense Minister Hanna Maliar's comments on Saturday attempting to quell rumors that Ukrainian forces had landed on the occupied left (east) bank of the Dnieper in the Kherson region.
+The attack on Kherson province followed Ukrainian Deputy Defence Minister Hanna Maliar's comments on Saturday attempting to quell rumours that Ukrainian forces had landed on the occupied left (east) bank of the Dnieper in the Kherson region.

 ''Again, the expert hype around the left bank in the Kherson region began.
 There are no reasons for excitement,'' she said.